Health & Wellness

 IPSF is working with IUSD, health experts, and community leaders to implement a comprehensive program to foster healthy and health-literate students.
 Current objectives include:

 Increasing nursing staff at IUSD school sites.
 School nurses oversee the health of more than 36,000 IUSD students.
-In the 2019-2020 school year, IUSD has a staffing level of 17 IUSD school nurses and a student to nurse ratio of 2500:1.
+In the 2019-2020 school year, IUSD maintained a staffing level of 17 IUSD school nurses and a student to nurse ratio of 2500:1.
 This effort is made possible through ongoing support from Hoag Community Benefits Grant.

 IPSF is working to continue our efforts and engage the medical community, local businesses and foundations, parents, institutions of higher education, and the City of Irvine to meet the health needs of the IUSD student population and those who serve them.